Service Dog Q&A - Click here to see answers to our most asked questions

 SERVICE DOG TRAINING PHASE 1

-Our Service Dog Training Phase 1 is for handlers who are starting with a puppy or young dog (younger than 9 months).
-This part of the program will take 3 - 4 months, depending on your needs. $1,295 and includes the basic equipment you will need.
-Each team will be provided with a high-quality handmade leather 8-way lead, a treat pouch, treats, a clicker, and a place mat for beginning training with initial sign up (one time).
+Our Service Dog Training Phase 1 is for handlers who are starting with a puppy or young dog.
+This part of the program will take 3 - 4 months, depending on your needs.
+This phase is $1,495 and includes the basic equipment you will need.
+Each team will be provided with a high-quality lifetime handmade leather 8-way lead, a treat pouch, treats, a clicker, and a place mat for beginning training at initial sign up (one time).

-- 3 consecutive months, Silver membership (10 classes maximum each month).
+• 30 classes, 3 consecutive months, Silver membership - (10 classes maximum each month, expires after 4 months).

 Beginner classes include: